Parents receive body of first Russian to die in Syria, doubt suicide

 The body was delivered later on Tuesday afternoon in a military truck.
 Soldiers carried the body into the house inside a wooden box.
 Shortly afterwards, a woman could be heard loudly sobbing.
 A little later, a polished wooden coffin was delivered to the house.

-After the family saw the body, Vadim's younger sister Katya, 14, told Reuters the corpse appeared undamaged and it was unclear if he was strangled or had hanged himself.
+After the family saw the body, Vadim's younger sister Katya, 14, told Reuters the corpse had marks on his neck and otherwise appeared undamaged.

 Kostenko was one of the Russian air force's support staff.
 He signed a contract on June 20 and was dispatched to Syria by plane on Sept.
 14, two weeks before the Kremlin's air campaign began, his father said.
 He said they had only discovered Vadim was in Syria when he was already there.

-Interfax news agency quoted a source in the defense ministry's press service confirming the death.
+Interfax news agency quoted a source in the defence ministry's press service confirming the death.

 "A contract serviceman stationed at the Hmeimim airbase (in Latakia) as a technician committed suicide while he was resting after duty," the source told Interfax.